joshuakt/Primary_to_Secondary/README.txt

 Contains functions used to calculate surface temperature given volatile inventories, melt volume, and absorbed stellar radiation, ASR.
 Will call functions in the file radiative_functions_6dim_CO_as_N2 to obtain radiative transfer grid outputs.

 %% radiative_functions_6dim_CO_as_N2.py
 Set of functions for calling and interpolating between grid of outputs from radiative convective calculations.
 Functions exist for calling OLR, atmospheric water fraction, and upper atmosphere abundances for bulk constuents.
-Radiative-convective grid outputs are stored in the large file "Ev_array_improved_corrected_CO_as_N2"
+Radiative-convective grid outputs are stored in the large file "Ev_array_improved_corrected_CO_as_N2" which is permanently archived on Zenodo:

 %% stellar_funs.py
 Loads stellar evolution parameterizations from Baraffe et al. ("Baraffe3.txt" for the sun or "Baraffe2015.txt" for different stellar masses), and returns total luminosity and XUV lumionsity as a function of time.
 See main text for expressions for XUV evolution relative to bolometric luminosity evolution.
 Trappist-1 XUV-evolution parameter from Birky et al. are loaded from the file "trappist_posterior_samples_updated.npy".